 M-5.
-Gives the City a path if this freeway were ever re-imagined, as well as a
+Gives the City a path if this freeway were ever re-imagined, as well as a policy basis for pushing to have it re-imagined.

 8 Mile Industrial.
-Applies this area to the FLU map as a future land use category
+Applies this area to the FLU map as a future land use category in order to support changes to regulations.